 The noise of the forest had been now been surpassed by the pounding of the rain.
-The clouds shrouded the strange looking scenery, obscuring my view, giving it a spooky, eerie feel to the ambiance of the place.
+The clouds shrouded the strange looking scenery, obscuring my view, giving it a spooky, eerie feel to the ambience of the place.

 My cycling was becoming rather problematic and arduous.
-Cycling up the never ending mountain roads is this pitiless appalling weather.
+Cycling up the never-ending mountain roads is this pitiless appalling weather.
 It felt like I was now carrying everything except the kitchen sink.
 In at least two very steep areas, I decided in pushing my bike, wondering how many other crazy cyclists had attempted this.
 I was eager to reach the summit, but it was nowhere in sight.
 All I could see was the forest mist that besieged me.

 On eventually reaching the top, I came to the conclusion that the next part should be fun.
 Anybody wanting to descend at speed must have been raving bonkers, especially considering the wet road and the multitude of tight bends.
 I certainly wasn’t going to go for it, regardless of how inviting it looked.